Hariharan-Sakthivel/Xubuntu-Audio-Mute-Fix/README.md

 8. Click on the "Add" button to add a new startup application.

-9. In the "Name" and "Description" field, enter name and description like "audio setup" and "set volume to 100%".
+9. In the "Name" and "Description" field, enter name and description like "audio setup" and "Automate audio settings".

 10. In the "Command" field, enter the full path to the script you created earlier, like /path/to/sound_setup.sh.